gthorisson/ORCID-example-client-app-rails/README.md

 # ORCID example client application in Rails

-Rails 3 application which demonstrates how to do simple integration with the [ORCID API] (https://github.com/ORCID).
+Simple web application built with [Ruby on Rails](http://rubyonrails.org) and [Twitter Bootstrap](http://twitter.github.com/bootstrap/) which demonstrates how to do simple integration with the [ORCID API] (https://github.com/ORCID).

 By [Gudmundur A. Thorisson] (http://www.gthorisson.name), University of Leicester / University of Iceland / ORCID